A Beginner’s Guide To Australian Sports

 Check it out: Melbourne Cricket Ground

-The Melbourne Cricket Ground is a must see not only for cricket fans but for anybody who loves amazing places too.
+The Melbourne Cricket Ground is a must see not only for cricket fans, but for anybody who loves amazing places.
 It is the largest cricket ground out there, the largest stadium in Australia, and is even in the top ten largest stadiums in the world.
-The stadium is also used for some FIFA and rugby matches, so be sure to check out an event at this amazing location.
+The stadium is also used for some FIFA and rugby matches, so be sure to check out an event at this incredible location.

 Aussie Rules Football

 One of the most played and watched sports in Australia, Aussie Rules Football will take you a good bit of time to understand the rules completely.
 The sport is similar to football and rugby but is completely different all at the same time.
 Played using a variety of handballs, kicking, and running, this full-contact sport is sure to entertain (even if you’re still figuring out the rules).
 The largest event of the season, the AFL Championship, is actually played at the Melbourne Cricket Ground too!

 Optus Stadium just opened up in 2018 and features state of the art design and amenities.
 Like the Melbourne Cricket Ground, it is used for other sporting events and even concerts.
 If you make it out to the west coast of Australia, be sure to check out this amazing venue in Perth.

 Netball is an extremely popular sport in Australia, especially for women, and is very similar to basketball.
 Some of the major differences are that netball teams consist of 7 players, they are not allowed to dribble the ball, and cannot hold the ball for more than 3 seconds.
 You’ll quickly catch on to which positions can go where on the court, making it even easier to pick up the sport.
 Suncorp Super Netball is the premier netball league in Australia with 8 teams across the country.